-The fair value of the Company's financial instruments, including cash, receivables, and accounts payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
-Restricted cash equivalents included in other non-current assets is readily convertible into cash, and therefore its carrying value approximates fair value.
-The fair values of the Company's interest-bearing promissory note is determined by using the DCF method using a discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
-The non-performance risk as at September 30, 2023 was assessed to be insignificant.
+The fair value of the Company's financial instruments including cash, receivables, and accounts payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
+Restricted cash equivalents included in other noncurrent assets is readily convertible into cash, and therefore its carrying value approximates fair value.
+The fair values of the Company's interest-bearing promissory note is determined by using the DCF method using discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
+The non-performance risk as at the Financial Position Date was assessed to be insignificant.
 Derivative liabilities and contingent liability are recorded at fair value based on the quoted market price at the end of each reporting period with changes in fair value through profit or loss.
-As at the Financial Position Date, the fair value of: 1) derivative liabilities is \$164,115 (March 31, 2023 - \$401,042), 2) contingent liability is \$116,973 (March 31, 2023 - \$215,951), and 3) promissory note is \$3,866,386 (March 31, 2023 - \$4,271,857).
+As at the Financial Position Date, the fair value of: 1) derivative liabilities is \$185,040 (March 31, 2023 - \$401,042), 2) contingent liability is \$157,464 (March 31, 2023 - \$215,951), and 3) promissory note is \$3,848,740 (March 31, 2023 - \$4,271,857).
 The Company does not offset financial assets with financial liabilities.
-There were no transfers between Level 1, 2 and 3 for the period ended September 30, 2023.
+There were no transfers between Level 1, 2 and 3 for the period ended December 31, 2023.